 "Wine for me is a sensual experience..."

 Lake County lies just north of Napa Valley, and in that region there’s a unique sub-appellation called Red Hills.
-The Fore Family Vineyard there is 3,000 feet up on Cobb Mountain, and the Syrah, Mourvèdre and Grenache it produces rivals the best of any region in California.
-This is the source for our Red Hills Red, our Rose, and, soon we’ll make our first Zinfandel from there.
+The Fore Family Vineyard there is 3,000 feet up on Cobb Mountain, and the grapes it produces rival the best of any region in California.
+This is the source for our Red Hills Mourvèdre and Red Hills Zinfandel.